-For test examiners, activity means that a student or students are registering test activity.
-As long as students are testing, the test examiner will not be logged off.
-The test examiner should be monitoring the Test Administrator Interface for inactivity, as a paused or inactive test may indicate that student may need assistance.
+For TEs, activity means that a student or students are registering test activity.
+As long as students are testing, the TE will not be logged off.
+The TE should be monitoring the Test Administrator Interface for inactivity, as a paused or inactive test may indicate that student may need assistance.

 Before the secure browser logs the student off the test, a warning message will be displayed on the screen.
 If the student does not select [OK] within 60 seconds after this message appears, the student will be logged off.
 Selecting [OK] will restart the 30-minute-inactivity timer.

 Figure 1 provides an example of the message that appears in a test timeout warning:

 “Opportunities” refers to the number of times a student can take a test within a range of dates.
 “Test session” is a timeframe in which students actively test in a single sitting.

 For the Initial ELPAC, a student only has one opportunity to take each domain of the test.
 The test remains active until the student completes and submits the test or until the test expires, whichever occurs sooner.
 The expiration rule is 30 days after a student first accesses the test for the Listening and Reading domains and 30 days for the Speaking and Writing domains.
 Once a test opportunity expires, the student cannot complete or review the test unless a Re-open Appeal is submitted through STAIRS.

 Follow these instructions to administer the Initial ELPAC.
 The TE must create a test session before students can log on to the secure browser (but no more than 30 minutes prior or the system will time out).
 When a TE creates a test session, a unique session ID is randomly generated.
 This session ID must be provided to the students before they log on and should be written down.
 A walkthrough of these logon instructions is also provided in the DFA.